 by Joel Sartore and Noah Strycker

-The birds in this book gave me an even larger appreciation for these creatures.
+The birds of the Photo Ark in this book gave me an even larger appreciation for these creatures.
 They are unique, beautiful, adaptable, and incredibly intelligent.
 There were dozens of birds I’d never heard of or read about, so I thoroughly enjoyed this photography book.

 The Lost Whale: The True Story of an Orca Named Luna